SWaeldchen/swaeldchen.github.io/_posts/2022-08-12-Formal_Interpretability.md

 This is hard to achieve, since to establish such bounds one would need many samples of the dataset conditioned on each of the exponentially many subsets.

 Taking any image $$\mathbf{x}$$ from ImageNet for example and conditioning on a subset $$S$$ of pixels, there probably exists no second image with the same values on $$S$$ when size of $$S$$ is larger than 20.
 These conditional distributions thus cannot be sampled for most high-dimensional datasets and no quality bounds can be derived.
+One would need to trust one trained model to evaluate another trained model --- this is a very strong condition for a formal guarantee!

 In the next post we discuss how this problem can be overcome by replacing the modelling of the data distribution with an adversarial setup.